Molar pregnancy: symptoms, causes and treatment

 • Vitamin A deficiency may also lead to complete hydatidiform mole;

-• Stimulation with Clomiphene citrate, i.e. ovarian stimulation for women undergoing MAP, could also increase the risks.
+• Stimulation with Clomiphene citrate, i.e. ovarian stimulation for women undergoing MAP, may also increase the risk.

 How is hydatidiform mole diagnosed?